Passing Ahead in Transition: How to Run a Fast Break That Actually Works

 What to drill

-- 3-lane break — wide runners check inside shoulder, guard reads who’s open.
+- 3-lane break — wide runners check the inside shoulder, guard reads who’s open.
 Run it until the spacing is automatic.

 The simple truth